-Four years after launching Android Wear, Google has renamed it to Wear OS and given the operating system new branding.
+Four years after launching Android Wear in 2014, Google renamed the software platform to Wear OS by Google, making the Android Wear name redundant.

 What is Wear OS by Google?

-Google is well known for its mobile operating system, Android, which it loads onto its own phones, like the Pixel line, and allows other companies to load onto their smartphones.
-Everything from the latest Samsung phones to Sony's new phones all run a version of Android.
-Even Amazon forks Android in order to create its own flavor for Fire devices.
+Google is well known for its mobile operating system, Android, which it loads onto its own phones - the Pixel line - and allows other companies to adopt on their smartphones.
 With Wear OS, Google has adapted Android for smartwatches.

 Wear OS has evolved over the years.
-Its biggest update, Wear 2.0, was announced in 2016 but didn't actually arrive until February 2017.
-It brought Google Assistant, standalone apps, Google Pay (formerly Android Pay), expanded watch faces, new input methods, improved fitness tracking, new functionality for iPhone users, and a new design.
-You can learn more about its key features from here.
+Its biggest update - Wear 2.0 - arrived in February 2017, though there have been multiple smaller updates since.
+The Wear 2.0 build brought Google Assistant, standalone apps, Google Pay (formerly Android Pay), expanded watch faces, new input methods, improved fitness tracking, new functionality for iPhone users, and a new design.

-But, in a nut shell, here's a few things it can do:
+In a nutshell, here's a few things the Wear OS platform can do:

 Ask Google Assistant